-My goal with this blog is for people with anxiety to make friends with it and see it as a gift in their life, as opposed to an enemy.
+My goal with this blog is for people to become friends with their anxiety and see it as a gift in their life, as opposed to an enemy.

 And I think the best way to become friends with your anxiety is simply to understand it.
-Don’t hate me for saying this but once you understand anxiety’s motives and its purpose and its “way of thinking”, it can almost take on a bit of an endearing quality.
+Don’t hate me for saying this but once you understand anxiety’s motives – its purpose and “way of thinking” – it can almost take on a bit of an endearing quality.

 I have a dog named Bear.

-He is a German Shepherd, a big moose of a dog really, and this dog makes me crazy.
+He is a German Shepherd….a big moose of a dog really, and this dog makes me crazy.
 I love him with all my heart but he is a handful.
-He thinks he is a puppy and races through my house as if he is the size of a Chihuahua, always knocking things over or stepping on my toes, and he is always running out of the yard.
-My neighbors are all very familiar with the sound of me yelling for Bear to come back home after he takes off chasing a deer down the street or into the woods.
+At 4 years old, he still thinks he is a puppy and races through my house as if he is the size of a Chihuahua, always knocking things over or stepping on my toes, and he is always running out of the yard.
+My neighbors are very familiar with the sound of me yelling for Bear to come back home after he takes off chasing a deer down the street or into the woods.

 Bear has eaten a hole in my sofa, made a buffet out of a box of crayons, which then melted into my lovely beige carpet when they fell out of his hot, steamy doggy mouth, and he has some “digestive problems” which don’t always make him so fun to be around.